 Azure DevOps Services | Azure DevOps Server 2022 | Azure DevOps Server 2020

 Your pipelines often have access to secrets.
 For instance, to sign your build, you need a signing certificate.
 To deploy to a production environment, you need a credential to that environment.
-In Azure Pipelines, all of the following are considered protected resources:
+In Azure Pipelines, all of the following are considered protected resources in YAML pipelines:

 - They can be made accessible to specific users and specific pipelines within the project.
-They cannot be accessed by users and pipelines outside of a project.
+They can't be accessed by users and pipelines outside of a project.

-- You can run additional manual or automated checks every time a pipeline uses one of these resources.
+- You can run other manual or automated checks every time a YAML pipeline uses one of these resources.
 To learn more about protected resources, see About pipeline resources.